Robust Charging Network Planning for Metropolitan Taxi Fleets: Experimental Setup

-\paragraph{Customer Demand} In our analysis we consider 24/7 operations which requires to charge taxis in between customer trips during operations.
+\paragraph{Vehicles' Customer Schedules} In our analysis we consider 24/7 operations which requires to charge taxis in between customer trips during operations.
 Additionally, we assess a depot charging setting in Section~\ref{sec:comp:tech_change}.
 We use anonymized data and thus cannot identify taxis over multiple shifts.
-Therefore, we model the customer sequence of each taxi shift as an individual vehicle.
+Therefore, we model the customer schedule of each taxi shift as an individual vehicle.
 To model handover between shifts, we set for each vehicle $v$ the initial state of charge $q^\text{b}_v$ and the state of charge required at the end of the shift $q^\text{e}_v$ to 50\% of its maximum battery capacity $q^{\max}$.
 We removed taxis with shifts below 5 hours, as these taxis are not operating in a multi-shift system and are therefore capable of using (depot) charging stations not considered in our study.
 Table~\ref{tbl:instance_stats} provides key characteristics of the taxis for a 24-hour time period.
 The shift duration median is 8 hours, reflecting the local regulations limiting drivers' duty times.

 While 8 hour shifts would leave some room for charging at a depot, we assume that taxis are handed over between shifts and thus operate 24/7.
 Thus, charging has to be undertaken during operations between customer trips.

+The static customer sequence assigned to each vehicle specifies the time windows under which charging might occur.
+Our data shows that the average idle time between two customers is 25 minutes, which is sufficient to enable flexible charging operations.
+Figure~\ref{fig:shift_timings} shows the empirical distributions of the idle time and the duration of customer trips.
+The idle time is largely available for charging as the local taxi ordinance requires taxis to wait at stands and prohibits them from actively soliciting customers or repeatedly circling within an area.

 \paragraph{Vehicle, Battery, and Charging Parameters} We assume a fleet of e-NV200-Taxis, an electric taxi from Nissan based on the popular Nissan Leaf platform with a 40 kWh battery and 250 km range.
-We assume four charging points per charging site, each with a charging speed of 50 kW and a constant-current constant-voltage charging process.
+We assume a charging speed of 50 kW and a constant-current constant-voltage charging process.
 We derive a non-linear charging function from the methodology and data presented by \cite{strasser_synthetische_2013}.
 Under these parameters, 95\% of all observed taxi shifts are operationally feasible when making all charging stations available without capacity restrictions.